omartheironman/helloworld/README.md

 The ip addresses are auto generated and auto picked up by the pipeline

+Notes: I have a lot to discuss on how I could have improved on this especially with my pipeline for example using vault to push and fetch secrets instead or using multi workflow setup whereby each workflow is a different file, additionally im well aware that my nodes are over provisioned I would ideally use smaller nodes but I ran out of time. (perhaps we could run this together with the team to test the pipeline!)

 # Overview

 This repo contains a simple application called helloworld.
 All it does is respond to an http request with "hello world!", the application is written using